onstash/blog.onstash.me/content/blog/mental-health-perspective.md

 ## Try to seek help from family and/or friends

-I have noticed myself and my friends, who have gone through depression, to isolate ourselves to deal with the problem in hand.
+People (including myself) going through depression tend to isolate ourselves.
+That's because of the thought - "I don't want to be a burden for them".
 During such times, the mental stress leads to negative thoughts in the mind.
-As the saying goes *empty vessels make more noise*, the **negative thoughts** in the mind of an isolated depressed person creates an **echo chamber**, *of sorts*.
+There is a famous saying - *empty vessels make more noise*.
+The **negative thoughts** in the mind of an isolated depressed person creates an **echo chamber**, *of sorts*.
 Over time, the mind starts to rationalize the circumstances that led to the depression.
 This happened to me and a friend of mine.

 ## Family and/or friends can be on the lookout

-It is also helpful for family and/or friends to be on the lookout for someone going through a burn-out / depression.
-As mentioned in the previous point, seeking help for them is extremely difficult because the conscious mind is fighting with the subsconcious mind.
+It is also helpful for family and/or friends to lookout for someone going through depression.
+That's because the conscious mind of the depressed person is fighting with the subconscious mind.

 ## Analyze the source of the depression

 It is crucial to figure out the deep-rooted / underlying reason for the depression.
-This can be done either by yourself if you have the mental bandwidth or with the help of a close family member and/or friend.
-The main reason for this is to eliminate or minimize the effect of the source on you.
+Either you can do it (if you have the mental bandwidth) or with the help of a close family member and/or friend.
+The main reacuthis is to eliminate or minimize the effect of the source on you.

-## Prementrual syndrome (PMS)
+## Premenstrual syndrome (PMS)

 Premenstrual syndrome (PMS) is a collection of physical and emotional symptoms that start a week or so before your period.
 It makes some people feel more emotional than usual and others bloated and achy.
 PMS can also make people feel depressed in the weeks leading up to their period.